TheRealStraits/CSCE4301-Project-1/README.md

 This parking sensor was implemented using the HC-SR04 Ultrasonic sensor.
 The implementation starts by reading the echo pin of the sensor and counting how long it has been in the UP state (`Task #1`).
 This value indicates how long for the ultrasonic frequency to be transmitted and received.
 Using this time we can calculate the distance (`Task #2`) between the Ultrasonic sensor and the object in front of it.
 This distance is evaluated every 0.5 seconds.
 At a certain distance, a buzzer starts beeping at a certain frequency (`Task #3`).
 That frequency increase the closer an object is from the sensor.
 The ultrasonic sensor was implemented using polling methods since the timer interrupts were not functioning properly on our STM32.

 ## How to Run the Scheduler and the Implementations

+Include the header and C file inside the project folder (make sure to remember the path in which the headers are stored and make sure to change the header file path inside the header file and the main project file).
+Make sure to initialise the appropriate GPIO ports and communication ports necessary for running the appropiate applications.
+Then you are free to use the API functions.